-This permit allows you to cut a Christmas Tree within designated areas of the Colville National Forest!
-Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.
+This permit allows you to cut a Christmas tree within designated areas of the Colville National Forest!
+Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make your trip a safe and enjoyable one.

-Please be sure to read and agree to all the tips and guidelines when selecting your tree.
+Please be sure to review these sections of your permit to ensure you harvest your tree from an open area on the Forest and be sure to read and agree to all the tips and guidelines when selecting your tree.

-Do not cut on privately owned or state land within the National Forest boundary, in posted tree plantations, campgrounds, administrative and recreation sites, in active timber sale areas or other areas where posted.
+Don’t cut on privately owned or state land within the Forest boundary, in posted tree plantations, campgrounds/recreation sites, designated wilderness, research natural areas, active timber sales or other posted areas.
+These areas are identified on the District Christmas tree permit maps.

-Do not cut within 150 feet of state highways, picnic areas, designated campgrounds and recreation sites, or other developed areas, such as recreation cabins and organization camps.
+Don’t cut within 150 feet of state highways or within 300 feet of recreation sites or other developed areas like recreation cabins and organization camps.

-Christmas trees must be harvested at least 50 feet back from the side of National Forest System Roads.
+Trees must be cut at least 50 feet back from the side of Forest roads.

-Do not park at a Sno-Park unless you have a valid Washington State Sno-Park permit displayed in your vehicle.
+Don’t park at a sno-park without a valid WA Sno-Park permit in your vehicle.

 Each forest has limitations on the size of the tree you can cut and the species of trees that are permitted.
 See below to help you measure and choose a tree that meets your permit's guidelines.